codecentric/spring-boot-admin/spring-boot-admin-samples/spring-boot-admin-sample-servlet-graalvm/Readme.md

 ## Current limitations of Spring Boot's native image build feature

 Keep in mind that currently not all Spring modules have built-in support.
 Therefore, you might need to tell the AOT compiler about the usage of reflection, dynamic proxies etc. There are several ways to deal with these concerns.
 A good starting point for specifying additional native configuration can be found in the official [Spring documentation](https://docs.spring.io/spring-framework/docs/6.0.0/reference/html/core.html#aot-hints).
+Some features like gc and memory metrics are not supported by GraalVM yet.
+So some views (e.g. gc-details) are currently not working.